StanfordSpezi/SpeziAccount/Sources/SpeziAccount/SpeziAccount.docc/Setup Guides/Initial Setup.md

 ``AccountService`` to setup their account.

 You should make sure to handle the case where there is already an active account setup when showing the ``AccountSetup`` view.
-You can use the ``Account/signedIn`` property to conditionally hide or render another view if there is already a signed in user account.
+You can use the ``Account/signedIn`` property to conditionally hide or render another view if there is already a signed in user account (more information in <doc:Using-the-Account-Object>).
 Refer to the example below:

 ```swift
 struct MyView: View {